Select Page

 Duration: 4 hours

-Scope: Participants work together in teams to apply what they learned in Level 1 through a series of case exercises using the CSTAG model.
-Cases become increasingly complex and require careful analysis and teamwork.
+Outcomes: Participants work together in teams to apply what they learned in Level 1 through a series of case exercises using the CSTAG model.
+As participants work through the cases, they become increasingly complex and require careful analysis and collaborative teamwork to solve.

 CSTAG for Law Enforcement